The best way to get started, is to get started.

 Sugar (sucrose): Sucrose is table sugar.
 It is what I have called in the past, one of the “white devils”, as it offers no nutritional value except calories.

-You might be surprised to know that cancer cells have many times more insulin receptors than our cells (insulin is increased by sugar) .
-This response promotes growth of the cancer.
+You might be surprised to know that cancer cells have many more insulin receptors than our healthy cells.
+Insulin is increased by sugar, and therefore, this response promotes the growth of cancer.
 [1.
 Dr med Peter Wolf (2008).
 Innovations in biological cancer therapy, a guide for patientes and their relatives.
 Hannover: Naturasanitas. pp. 42–43.]
 Cancer patients are regularly recommended sugary drinks to maintain weight.

-Sodium Caseinate: Sodium caseinate is a milk protein which many people have trouble digesting and have a high allerginicty probability.[3. http://www.jacn.org/content/24/suppl_6/582S.long]
+Sodium Caseinate: Sodium caseinate is a milk protein which many people have trouble digesting and it has high allergenic potential.[3. http://www.jacn.org/content/24/suppl_6/582S.long]

 Milk Protein Concentrate: Many people are allergic to milk proteins, as mentioned above with casein.